brenton-j-andrews/memory_game/README.md

-A memory card game created for [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-memory-card) using React.
+A memory card game created for [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-memory-card).

-More information to follow once the project is completed.
+[Click here](https://brenton-j-andrews.github.io/memory_game/) to see the live demo.

+This project served as an introduction to using functional components and state hooks with React.